 What haven't you noticed lately?
-This conference is themed with the slogan of "building the knowledge-powered enterprise."
-But, of course, we've all noticed the knowledge-powered enterprise.
+We once thought that "knowledge is power" and that knowledge-powered institutions and enterprises were to be praised and emulated.
+But, of course, we've all noticed the knowledge-powered institutions and enterprises.
 It's old news; it has all happened in the past.
 What haven't you noticed that is happening right now?
-What you had not noticed before coming here this morning is that your knowledge-powered enterprise is obsolete.
+What you had not noticed before coming here this afternoon is that your knowledge-powered institution is obsolete.
 The new medium, happening now if we do it right, is the truly knowledge powered, "open source," economy.
 To accomplish this will take considerable courage on the part of business leaders and legislators.
 It will take integral awareness and perception.
 And, it will take one more little thing: It will take noticing.